mobxjs/mobx/docs/best/actions.md

 		try {
 			const projects = yield fetchGithubProjectsSomehow() // yield instead of await const filteredProjects = somePreprocessing(projects)
-			// the asynchronous blocks will automatically be wrapped actions and can modify state this.state = "done"
+			// the asynchronous blocks will automatically be wrapped in actions and can modify state this.state = "done"
 			this.githubProjects = filteredProjects
 		} catch (error) {